code4it-dev/c4it-hugo/content/article/2025/118-structured-log-application-insights/index.md

 Application Insights is one of the tools that allow you to store your logs in a cloud enviroment, prividing you with a UI and a query editor that gives you the possibility to drill down into the details of your logs.

 In this article, we are going to learn how to integrate Azure Application Insights with an ASP.NET Core application.
-We will also focus on how Application Insights treats log properties such as Log Levels and Structured Logging.
+We will also focus on how Application Insights treats log properties such as Log Levels and exceptions.

 For the sake of this article, I'm working on an API project with HTTP Controllers with only one endpoint.
 The same approach can be used for other types of applications.